inwonakng/inwon.net/data/reading/tabstar.md

 **Classification**

 - The sequence, where each token is a cell, is then passed through a 6-layer transformer that maps the "interaction" between the cells.
+  - All possible labels are added to the input sequence after all the row information.
+This allows each label to contain the "context" of the input.
 - The label tokens of the resulting sequence are then used as input to a linear classifier head.
-  - The single linear layer turns each label token into a logit.
+  - The single linear layer outputs the "score" for each label class.
-  - The labels are added to the input sequence after all the row information.

 ### Experiments